 All earnings through the share market are subject to taxation, provided it is above a specified amount.
 Dividend distribution tax is levied on periodic yields, while capital gains tax (can be long term or short term) have to be paid in case of stock buybacks.

 In the case of stock buybacks, the tax rate depends upon the holding period of security.
-Shareholders giving up shares for buyback after a one year holding period and realising capital gains on the same have to pay tax at the rate of 10% on total earnings.
-In case the sale is made before completion of a year, short term capital gains tax at 15% on total profits are levied.
+Shareholders giving up shares for buyback after a one-year holding period and realising capital gains on the same have to pay tax at the rate of 10% on total earnings.
+In case the sale is made before the completion of a year, a short-term capital gains tax at 15% on total profits is levied.

 In the case of stock buybacks, on the other hand, investors have an idea about the total gains realized during the time of resale.
 Nonetheless, often such share buybacks increase the total value of remaining shares available in the market, implying substantial capital gains if you choose to sell the shares at a later date.
 Thus, such buyback decisions require a thorough analysis of the market for accurate predictions of market fluctuations to ensure high capital gains through such sale of securities.

 Usually, stock buybacks are undertaken by experienced investors, as they have an in-depth understanding of market operations, wherein the released funds are used for reinvesting in the stock market.